 Rules

-Both players and judges are expected to follow general fair play principles.
+Players are expected to follow general fair play principles.
 It is not permitted to exploit systems or rules in unintended ways, including in situations not explicitly described in the rules.
-In cases of doubt as to whether an action constitutes unintended exploitation of rules or systems, the national coach/judge must be contacted before any actions are taken.
+In cases of doubt as to whether an action constitutes unintended exploitation of rules or systems, the national coach or another representative of the competition must be contacted before any actions are taken.

 All participants are expected to behave politely and respectfully toward one another.
 Bullying and harassment are not tolerated.